 The curriculum does not start at a beginner level, so some programming experience is required to succeed in the course.
 We recommend checking out our Bootcamp Prep course to see if it's right for you.

 You have demonstrated your passion by beginning to learn on your own, and are determined to become a developer whether you get into Fullstack or not.

 Whatever you have worked on so far, you have strived for excellence.
 You are focused on growth for yourself and others.

 We live by a no-asshole policy.
 We look for students who are considerate, understanding, helpful and generally pleasant to be around.

-There is an automatic $1,000 Scholarship for all women and
+There is a need-based $1,000 Scholarship for all women and

 veterans who attend an immersive program at Fullstack Academy.
-We also partner with student lending companies Pave
+We also partner with student lending companies Skills Fund, Pave,

 and Upstart for financing options.